CUBRID/cubrid-manual/en/admin/control.rst

 *   RANGE STATISTICS: shard key query information

-    *   user_no: shard key name
+    *   user_no: The shard key name
-    *   MIN: shard key minimum range
+    *   MIN: The minimum range of a shard key
-    *   MAX: shard key maximum range
+    *   MAX: The maximum range of a shard key
-    *   SHARD: shard DB serial number (shard ID)
+    *   SHARD: The shard DB serial number (shard ID)
-    *   NUM-Q: Number of query requests with shard key
+    *   NUM-Q: The number of query requests which include the shard key

-Use the **-c** option to output client information connected to the proxy.
+The below displays the information of clients which access the proxy by using the **-c** option.

 ::